OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/developer_guide/code_architecture.md

     - `topology_types/`: implementation of topology modules
 - `tests/`: files for testing and debugging
     - `benchmark/`: benchmark tests to evaluate the performance of the code
+    - `unit_tests/`: unit tests to evaluate the behavior of the code
     - `debug.h`: debug utility functions
     - `test_exadis.cpp`: simple ExaDiS test simulations